A beauty brand taking the pressure out of pretty, Billie is out to overhaul your daily routine one step at a time.

 Lots of brands look like other brands these days.
 Don’t they mind?

-It’s in this context that the conversation around “blanding” (a word used to describe the set of particular cues – the pastel colours, san serif fonts and clean lines that convey affordable luxury – used by many direct-to-consumer brands) has picked up again.
+It’s in this context that the conversation around “blanding” (a word used to describe the set of particular cues – the pastel colors, san serif fonts and clean lines that convey affordable luxury – used by many direct-to-consumer brands) has picked up again.

 Commentary around the same-ification of branding goes way back.
 Even in 2017, Vox said “the clock is running out” on the minimalist aesthetic.
 But here we are.